Joshua Hong, Music Director

 Sunny graduated from the University of Maryland School of Law in 2013, and served as Co-President of the Maryland Intellectual Property Law Student Society (MIPSA).
 Currently, she works as a Staff Attorney at the MD Legal Aid Bureau in Baltimore City, MD.
 Sunny is also Vice President of the Piano Choir Inc., a nonprofit dedicated to promoting music education in schools.
 In addition, Sunny volunteers with the Maryland Volunteer Lawyers for the Arts (MDVLA), providing legal advice to local artists and musicians.

-Zoe Fried, Board Member
+Zoe Fried, Marketing Director

 Zoe Fried is a performer, administrator, and arts advocate with an aim to inspire audiences in unconventional ways.
 A Native of Miami, Florida, she started her musical studies at the age of 12 and has been an active member of the Miami and Baltimore music scenes ever since.
 In 2011, Zoe joined the Occasional Symphony at the time of the organization’s inception and continues to enjoy the diversity of music, venues, and experiences that Occasional Symphony offers to its ever-growing audience.